-Jury of 7 men, 5 women selected for Weinstein’s rape trial
+Jury selected for Harvey Weinstein’s rape trial

 There were others like supermodel Gigi Hadid, who reported for jury duty and wound up in the Weinstein pool, who even said they had met the defendant.
 One man’s wife starred on a show that Weinstein’s studio produced and said he couldn’t be impartial.
 One woman said she couldn’t be impartial because she has a “close friend who had an encounter with the defendant in his hotel room.”

 Another man was scratched for saying he couldn’t be fair-minded because he had often spotted Weinstein in Tribeca, the lower Manhattan neighborhood that hosts an annual film festival.
-“On several occasions I’ve seen him on the phone screaming at someone,” he said of Weinstein.
+“On several occasions I’ve seen him on the phone screaming at someone,” he said of the former studio boss behind such Oscar winners as “Pulp Fiction” and “Shakespeare in Love.”

 In the end, the jury includes the author of a upcoming novel that she describes as involving young women dealing with predatory older men.
 The defense, out of challenges, argued against including her on the jury, but Burke said she could serve.
 The defense then asked for a mistrial over her inclusion on the jury but was denied.
-Weinstein lawyer Rotunno said the woman had lied on her jury questionnaire, but prosecutors noted she disclosed on the form that she was a novelist.
+Weinstein lawyer Donna Rotunno said the woman had lied on her jury questionnaire, but prosecutors noted she disclosed on the form that she was a novelist.

 That so many people in the running to be on the jury have had experiences involving Weinstein or his accusers speaks to the breadth of his alleged abuse, as well as the ubiquitous nature of celebrity in New York, where stars are frequently spotted by paparazzi and the public alike riding the subway, shopping for groceries and walking their pets.